NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     https://ode.rsl.wustl.edu/mars/datapointsearch.aspx

 is used for alignment.
-The following (very generous) longitude-latitude extent was fetched: 146E to 152E, and 7N to 15N.
+The data for the following (very generous) longitude-latitude extent was fetched: 146E to 152E, and 7N to 15N.
 The obtained CSV file was saved as ``mola.csv``.